Friday, September 24, 2010

 Welcome to MTV Cribs with Kevin Dolenz!

 We are in the prototypical post-collegiate “wine bottle” abode – named for the endless supply of empty Boone’s Farm wine bottles that are often used to prop open student-tenement windows during the heated summer months.
 (There are at least two wine bottles visible in this scene, including the half-empty one that Kevin is imbibing.)
 Period detail: numerous half-melted candles, tastefully battered old-school Underwood typewriter (with paper sheaf tucked in – is Kevin “in the midst of creating”?), tall pile of books and old newspapers, vertical stacks of old vinyl LPs, artfully tiled lamp means these boychiks are messy!
 The Mickey Mouse phone seems out of place, although Kevin would certainly have that as an “ironic” device.* We will learn later what a creepy place this really is.
 But for now, it’s your garden-variety bohemian squat, one that would surely make Bill O’Reilly puke.
-Posters of Woody Allen (in his floppy hated late 70s auteur look) and Allen’s films Manhattan and Stardust Memories.
+Posters of Woody Allen (in his floppy-hatted late '70s look) and Allen’s films Manhattan and Stardust Memories.
 Kirbo will prove to be too much of fan of Annie Hall.

 *Much of the stuff in Kev and Kirb’s apartment were the actual possessions of screenwriter Carl Kurlander